Research

 Why small sample sizes are not the problem you think they are

-Small sample sizes do not tell you how common something is.
-They tell you whether you have seen enough to understand what is going wrong.
+Small sample sizes don't tell you how common something is.
+They tell you whether you've seen enough to understand what is going wrong.

 Why small numbers in discovery research are often enough to reveal structural issues, and why waiting for more evidence can become a way of delaying action.